suns-echoes/max-game-map-editor/README.md

-# max-game-map-editor
+# The M.A.X.: Mechanized Assault & Exploration Map Editor

-M.A.X.
-Map Editor
+## This is work in progress